brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 ```
 :::

-A "normal" implementation would have a union with an `int[4]` in it, of which the first two elements are initialized but the last two are not.
+A "normal" implementation would have `union { int storage[4]; }`, of which the first two elements are initialized but the last two are not.
 And thus have indeterminate value, so this isn't a valid constant expression.
-For `int` specifically (and trivial types more braodly), this is fixable by having the implementation simply have a `T storage[N];` instead of a `union { T storage[N]; };` and initialize all the objects — since that's free.
+For `int` specifically (and trivial types more broadly), this is fixable by having the implementation simply have a `int storage[4];` instead and initialize all the objects — since that's free.
 But for types that either aren't trivially default constructible or aren't trivially destructible, that's not an option, and that really shouldn't be the limiting factor of whether you can create `constexpr` variables (or non-type template arguments) of such types.

-I'm hoping to fix both of those issues in this paper, with two fairly independent fixes.
+We're hoping to fix both of those issues in this paper, with two fairly independent fixes.

 # Proposal 1: Fixing When Implicit Lifetime Starts